 Keep grocery bags and any other lightweight plastic bags out of the microwave.
 They will melt!
 The same rule should be followed for margarine, yogurt, and cottage cheese tubs that are meant only for cold storage and one-time use.
 It may seem earth-friendly to reuse them, but it's not worth the risk of the chemicals released into your food during heating or a fire caused by the container melting.

-Many plastic containers contain Bisphenol-A or BPA, a chemical that has been linked to numerous health issues from cancer to diabetes.
+Many plastic containers contain bisphenol A or BPA, a chemical that has been linked to numerous health issues from cancer to diabetes.
 Heating the plastic releases the BPA into the food.
 Take the time to check that any plastic storage container is labeled as microwave-safe before hitting those buttons.

 If your coffee needs to be warmed up, use a glass or porcelain mug to heat it in the microwave before you pour it into a travel mug.
-Most mugs, cups, and bottles are made of plastic or stainless steel.
-You know that metal is a no-no for the microwave and it will actually prevent the beverage from being heated.
+Most travel mugs, cups, and bottles are made of plastic or stainless steel.
+You know that metal is a no-no for the microwave, and it will prevent the beverage from being heated.
 Plastic mugs may not be safe and can even separate and ruin the insulation that keeps the beverage hot.Continue to 5 of 15 below.

 Vintage Plates and Cups

 If you have some vintage Fiestaware or any dishware that is more than 40 years old, don't use them in the microwave.
-The glaze could contain lead or other components that will leach into food when heated to high temperatures.
+The glaze could contain lead or other components that could leach into food when heated to high temperatures.
 Any gold or silver-gilded dishes should also be avoided.